 Quick Self-Care Tips

-• 2Use honey in tea (adults only)
+• 2Use honey in tea (1-2 teaspoons; adults and children over 1 year)

-• 4Use a humidifier
+• 4Use a cool-mist humidifier, especially at night

-• 5Avoid irritants like smoke
+• 5Avoid smoke, dust, and other irritants

-• 6Sleep with head elevated
+• 6Sleep with head elevated on extra pillows

-• 8Identify and avoid triggers
+• 9Identify and avoid triggers (allergens, cold air)

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.